blindnet-io/product-management/refs/high-level-conceptualization/README.md

 The granularity can also allow, when needed, to the data consumers to accept or reject certain fragments for reasons of readability/conformity, and make the submitter submit them again.

-It may also favor incremental data submission (submit part of the form today, and another part some other day when the submitter collects more data), as well as partial modification and data update focused only on particular fragments.
+It also favors incremental data submission (submit part of the form today, and another part some other day when the submitter collects more data), as well as partial modification and data update focused only on particular fragments.

 <img width="300" alt="Checklist" src="./img/checklist.png">